Cloud9-ine/E-Voting_SPC/README.md

 ![2e17fa2db931379ac496b46e017d8b7](https://user-images.githubusercontent.com/78676028/141212098-15453f2b-6592-4970-8f91-1ef6bb22299e.png)

 When more people register, they will overwrite the data of the registered voters.
+These voters whose data have been overwriten will not be able to vote.

 **Readme ENDS here.**